Daniel 11 is an overview of the nations controlling Israel from the time of Cyrus to the reign of Herod the Great.

 The “tidings from the North” came from Rome where his oldest son Antipater sent letters claiming that two of his other sons, were plotting against him.
 Herod had the two sons killed.
 A little later Herod executed Antipater and 300 of his supporters.

-45 And he shall pitch the tabernacle of his palace between the seas in the glorious holy mountain; but he shall come to his portion, and there is none to deliver him” (Septuagint)
+45 And he shall pitch the tabernacles of his palaces between the seas in the glorious holy mountain

 In recent times they have found Herod’s tomb at Herodion.
 Herod built Herodion at the highest point of the mountains in the Judean desert, elevated and looking down on Jerusalem in honour of himself.

 “The dark days of Herod” are placed in contrast to the days of Jesus – the light of the world.
 Herod was proud and lifted up, his palace looked down on Jerusalem.
 Jesus was born in a stable.
 His entry into Jerusalem was “humble and riding on a donkey”.
 God in His wisdom elevates the humble and brings down the proud.

 As with the prophecy of the Image there is a gap from Roman times when Jesus was “cut off”, until the time of the 10 toes Arab kings at the end of time – “In the days of those kings God will set up a kingdom that will never be destroyed”.